Full Tag Reference

 How rich text mode works

-<!-- Block mode: allows multiple paragraphs --><td mm-editable mm-type="rich" mm-label="Body Content"> <p>First paragraph.</p> <p>Second paragraph.</p></td>
+<!-- Correct: rich text on a container element --><td mm-editable mm-type="rich" mm-label="Body Content"> <p>First paragraph.</p> <p>Second paragraph.</p></td>

 Section titled “mm-rich-controls”Specifies which formatting buttons appear in the rich text toolbar.
 Provide a comma-separated list of control names.